Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields: Introduction and statements of the main results

 \subsection{Main Results: Lyapunov Coefficients}

 In \cite{gassulcoll}, the authors studied the Lyapunov coefficients for parabolic-parabolic points, which in light of Definition \ref{def:kpknmono} correspond to the $(2,2)$-monodromic tangential singularities.
 In this paper, our main goal consists in extending the previous results for $(2k^+,2k^-)$-monodromic tangential singularity.
 It is worth mentioning that in \cite{gassulcoll} the Lyapunov coefficients were obtained by means of generalized polar coordinates (see \cite{broer1991structures}).
-Here, we propose a different way of obtaining it by considering an auxiliary section which is transversal to both the flow and the discontinuity manifold.
-This method allows us to provide a recursive formula for the Lyapunov coefficients.
+Here, motivated by Teixeira's works \cite{teixeira77,teixeira81}, we propose a different way for obtaining it by considering auxiliary sections, which are transversal to both the flow and the discontinuity manifold.
+This method allows us to provide a general recursive formula for the Lyapunov coefficients.

 Suppose that the Filippov vector field \eqref{eq:filippov} has a $(2k^+,2k^-)$-monodromic tangential singularity at $p\in\Sigma.$ By taking local coordinates, we may assume, without loss of generality, that $p=(0,0)$ and $h(x,y)=y.$ Denoting $Z^{\pm}=(X^{\pm}(x,y), Y^{\pm}(x,y)),$ the Filippov vector field \eqref{eq:filippov} writes as